-A good Plantation to visit are the Ndali Estates where you can see how Vanilla is processed, and at the same time, you can Purchase Some.
+A good Plantation to visit is the Ndali Estates, where you can see how vanilla is processed, and at the same time, you can Purchase Some.

 African Travelers will find that Uganda is a Foodie Adventure from its Tropical Fruits to Rolex or Nsenene, Ankole Beef, and more.

 Uganda is the Tropical Fruit Basket of Africa – is the place for tropical fruit.
 Besides tropical fruit that is grown here.

 Apples are now also being produced here in south-western Uganda producing two crops per year in the Kabale area, even a strain of tropical apples has been imported and is being grown in the Wakiso District near Kampala.